 DANCEHOUSE DIARY publishes commentary, essays, memoirs, interviews, poetry, choreographic scores, academic research and at times, drawings and photography.
 Contributions can be made via regular call out outs but also pitched or by invitation.
 Some articles are exclusively commissioned or translated.
 Sometimes we republish existing material.

-The writings published in the Diary are to be guided by principles of independence, integrity and rigour.
-The Dancehouse Diary is a site for thought and debate.
+The writings published in DANCEHOUSE DIARY are to be guided by principles of independence, integrity and rigour.
+DANCEHOUSE DIARY is a site for thought and debate.
 We do not aim to be politically, socially and geographically inclusive in the articles we commission and receive but we shall not discriminate according to political or religious views.

 We strive to be impartial not adhering to any ideology.
-Any particular article will embody the views of its author but will not necessarily represent the view of Dancehouse as editors of the Dancehouse Diary.
+Any particular article will embody the views of its author but will not necessarily represent the view of Dancehouse or the editors of DANCEHOUSE DIARY.

 Independence and responsibility are inseparable.
 We will ensure that editorial decisions are not improperly influenced by political, sectional, commercial or personal interests.

 Innovation involves a willingness to take risks, invent and experiment with new ideas.
 This can sometimes result in challenging content which may offend some of the audience some of the time.
-Dancehouse Diary acknowledges that a publication should never gratuitously harm or offend and accordingly any content which is likely to harm or offend must have a clear editorial purpose.
-The DD will also signal that the opinions expressed in the pages of this publication are those of the author and not necessarily those of the organization.
+DANCEHOUSE DIARY acknowledges that a publication should never gratuitously harm or offend and accordingly any content which is likely to harm or offend must have a clear editorial purpose.

 Furthermore, we will make reasonable efforts, appropriate in the context, to supplement the partly right and correct the plainly wrong.
 We will signal to the authors before publication gradations in accuracy, for example by querying interviewees, qualifying bald assertions